yanwei1983/luatinkerE/README.md

 Unregistered shared_ptr objects using the default same metatable to gc can register a std::function obj through function_warp
 can def _ALLOW_SHAREDPTR_INVOKE to allow shared_ptr to invoke member_func
-branches "args_num_overload" sample use args num to overload function which export to lua
+branches "args_num_overload" was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked